Donor Profile

 • MEF led by Giancarlo Giorgetti ( League for Salvini Premier) has joint control over the cooperation with and contributions to development banks as well as funds together with MAECI.
 MEF collaborates with MAECI on the ODA budget.
 The Directorate III on International Financial Relations is an important part of MEF, which consists of 10 specific offices that participate in informal government groups such as the G7 and the G20, and deal with development-related initiatives.

-• CICS established in 2014 usually meets twice a year to approve the three-year programming guidelines and overall ODA budgets.
+• CICS, established in 2014, usually meets twice a year to approve the three-year programming guidelines and ODA budgets.
 CICS is chaired by the Prime Minister and is composed of the Minister and Deputy Minister of Foreign Affairs, as well as representatives from other ministries, including finance and the environment.

 • AICS develops, supervises, and implements Italy’s development programs.
-It was set up in January 2016 and is led by Luca Maestripieri since April 2019.
+It was set up in January 2016 and is led by Marco Riccardo Rusconi since 2023.

-• The DFI, CDP, is a joint-stock company under public control, which provides technical and financial support to MAECI and AICS.
+• CDP is a joint-stock company under public control, which provides technical and financial support to MAECI and AICS.
 It acts as the administrative manager of development financing, by signing agreements with the governments of partner countries or by managing Italian, European, international, and private sector funds.
 CDP itself can also finance development projects, using its own resources or private/public blending instruments.

-• Embassies play a key role in programming bilateral funds ‘on the ground.’
+• Embassies play a key role in programming bilateral funds.
 Allocations to partner countries are based on multi-year country programs developed by DGCS, in consultation with local technical units and embassies.
 At the country level, regional departments at DGCS’ headquarters develop and approve projects after consultation with the embassies.

 • Civil society is involved in the policy-making process mainly through the CNCS.
 It is a consultative body bringing together 50 members of different backgrounds, including private-sector organizations, CSOs, as well as public authorities, to provide feedback on the government’s development policies.
 The CNCS divides its work between three groups, namely ‘Agenda 2030’, ‘private sector’, and ‘migration and development’.
 Each group is supposed to meet every two months, but there has been public criticism that the Council remains largely inactive.